-By the oaks of Mamre Jehovah appears before Noah.
-Noah, sitting at the door of his “tent”, lifts up his eyes and see 3 men.
+By the oaks of Mamre Jehovah appears before Abraham.
+Abraham, sitting at the door of his “tent”, lifts up his eyes and see 3 men.
 Realizing Jehovah is one of them he runs to greet them and asks them to rest and stay, to be fed a morsel of bread and water.

 Note: Jehovah is there but no offering of burnt flesh is mentioned.
 Also note that Jehovah can appear to Abraham in human form, so why the need for visions and divination?
 Is it possible that Jehovah has a physical presence that keeps him from being in all places at once, the way we think of God’s omnipresence (all being) and omniscience (all knowing)?